emarsden/dash-mpd-cli/README.md

 ## Installation

-**Binary releases** are [available on GitHub](https://github.com/emarsden/dash-mpd-cli/releases) for GNU/Linux on AMD64 (statically linked against musl libc to avoid glibc versioning problems), Microsoft Windows on AMD64 and MacOS on AMD64.
+**Binary releases** are [available on GitHub](https://github.com/emarsden/dash-mpd-cli/releases) for GNU/Linux on AMD64 (statically linked against musl libc to avoid glibc versioning problems), Microsoft Windows on AMD64 and MacOS on aarch64 (“Apple Silicon”) and AMD64.
 These are built automatically on the GitHub continuous integration infrastructure.

 You can also **build from source** using an [installed Rust development environment](https://www.rust-lang.org/tools/install):